vidban/Quizby/README.md

 1. Download the code via zip file or clone the repo
 2. In the virtual environment, install dependencies with `python install -r requirements.txt `
-3. Add environment variables (See below for the variables list) to `secrets.py`
+3. Add environment variables (See below for the variables list) to a `.env` file and place it in the root folder
 3. Run application with `flask run`
 ## Tech Stack: